-\textbf{Part (3).} The time that the NWF process takes to exit the simplex is a crucial quantity due to a reason which we describe below.
+\textit{Part} (3).
+The time that the NWF process takes to exit the simplex is a crucial quantity due to a reason which we describe below.
 We keep our exposition mostly verbal without going into too much detail since the details require considerable formalism from the theory of continuum trees and will be discussed elsewhere.
-In \cite{palCT} we show how \textbf{Part (1)} points towards a Poissonization of the entire Aldous Markov chain which is simpler for considering scaled limits.
-The Poissonized version of the Markov chain on $n$-leaf Cladograms stipulates: every existing leaf has an Exponential clock of rate $2$ attached to it which determines the instances of their deaths, and every existing edge has an independent Exponential clock of rate $1$ attached to it at which point the edge is split and a new pair of vertices (one of which is a leaf) is introduced.
-It is an easy verification that the rates are consistent with the BESQ limit that we claimed in \textbf{Part (1)} above.
+In \cite {palCT} we show how {Part (1)} points toward a Poissonization of the entire Aldous Markov chain, which is simpler for considering scaled limits.
+The Poissonized version of the Markov chain on $n$-leaf Cladograms stipulates: every existing leaf has an exponential clock of rate $2$ attached to it which determines the instances of their deaths, and every existing edge has an independent exponential clock of rate $1$ attached to it, at which point the edge is split, and a new pair of vertices (one of which is a leaf) is introduced.
+It is an easy verification that the rates are consistent with the BESQ limit that we claimed in {Part (1)} above.
 Hence, one would expect that the limit of the Poissonized chains on continuum trees, normalized to give a leaf-mass measure one, and suitably time-changed would give the conjectured Aldous diffusion.
-This is the strategy followed in \cite{palCT}.
+This is the strategy followed in~\cite{palCT}.

-Now, the Poissonized chain has some beautiful and interesting structure.
-Please see \cite{A93} for the details about continuum trees that we use below.
-A continuum tree $\ctree$ comes with its associated (infinite) length measure (analogous to the Lebesgue measure) and a leaf-mass probability measure which describes how the leaves are distributed on it.
-We will denote the length measure by $\leb(\ctree)$ and the leaf-mass probability measure by $\mu(\ctree)$.
-Suppose we sample $n$ iid elements from $\mu(\ctree)$ and draw the tree generated by them, it produces an $n$-leaf Cladogram with edge-lengths (or, a proper $n$-tree, according to \cite{A93}).
+Now, the Poissonized chain has some beautiful and interesting structures.
+Please see~\cite{A93} for the details about continuum trees that we use below.
+A~continuum tree $\ctree$ comes with its associated (infinite) length measure (analogous to the Lebesgue measure) and a leaf-mass probability measure, which describes how the leaves are distributed on it.
+We will denote the length measure by $\leb(\ctree)$ and the leaf-mass probability measure by $\mu(\ctree )$.
+Suppose we sample $n$ i.i.d. elements from $\mu(\ctree)$ and draw the tree generated by them, which produces an $n$-leaf Cladogram with edge-lengths (or, a proper $n$-tree, according to~\cite{A93}).
 Thus, by using the fact that the continuum tree is compact, one can approximate a continuum tree by a sequence of $n$-leaf Cladograms.